 Formerly known as Arai Mountain Resort and Spa

-Arai Ski Resort closed in 2006 but is scheduled for full re-opening in late 2017 under the new ownership of the Korean Lotte Group.
-Formerly branded as “Arai Mountain Resort and Spa” it will be known after re-opening as “Lotte Arai Resort”.
-It will offer world-class standard hotels with nearly 250 rooms, extensive spa and onsen facilities, a variety of restaurants, retail stores, an international snow school, and alpine activities.
+Arai Ski Resort closed in 2006 but was fully updated and re-opened on December 16, 2017 under the new ownership of the Korean Lotte Group.
+Formerly branded as “Arai Mountain Resort and Spa” it is now known after re-opening as “Lotte Arai Resort”.
+It offers world-class standard hotels with nearly 250 rooms, extensive spa and onsen facilities, a variety of restaurants, retail stores, an international snow school, and alpine activities.

 Lotte’s goal is to turn the area into “Asia’s best ski resort”.
-Aside from complete renovation of the lifts and other infrastructure, there are additional proposed recreational facilities.
+Aside from complete renovation of the lifts and other infrastructure for Arai ski resort, there are additional proposed recreational facilities.
 From spring to autumn there will be four activities – a zip line that is said to be the largest in the country, a tree top adventure that crosses a suspension bridge over the forest and a log bridge, an indoor bouldering centre and tubing activity.
 There are also numerous golf courses nearby.

 Arai Ski Resort, Myoko